Gabriel Keller

-Gabriel Keller (born 12 August 1947 in Paris, France) is a French diplomat and teacher.
+Gabriel Keller (born 12 August 1947) is a French diplomat and teacher.

+Biography

+He was born in Paris, France.

 Keller earned a history professor agrégé degree in 1972 at Paris West University Nanterre La Défense.
+He completed his military obligations at the French lycee of Puducherry in India.

 He graduated from the École nationale d'administration (ENA) in 1979 and began his diplomatic career by joining the Ministry of Foreign and European Affairs (France) (MFA).
 His position took him to several French embassies abroad, which led him to hold various responsibilities within the United Nations and the Organization for Security and Co-operation in Europe (OSCE).

-He completed his military obligations at the French lycee of Puducherry in India.